Skip to main content

 A GET request to the label URL will result in a HTTP 302 redirect to the concrete storage facility (e.g. redirect to Amazon S3).
 Ensure that your client follows these redirects.

-Label free codes
+Label free codes (Sweden & Denmark)

-Generating QR Codes
+Generating QR codes (Norway)

 For Parcel Norway domestic return services, it is possible to request QR codes.
-An end user can bring the QR code to any PiB or a Post Office in Norway, scan the QR code, and have a label printed there.
+An end user can bring the QR code to any PiB or Post Office in Norway, scan the QR code, and have a label printed there.

 To book, add the element generateQrCodes at the consignment level and set it to true.
 The response will contain one qrCodeLink per package.
 This is a URL to a PNG image of the QR code.